 Abstract.
-Formosa Satellite-3/Constellation Observing System for Meteorology, Ionosphere and Climate (FORMOSAT-3/COSMIC) temperature data during October 2009 to December 2010 are analysed for tides in the middle atmosphere from ~10 to 50 km.
-COSMIC is a set of six micro satellites in near Sun synchronous orbits with 30° orbital separations and provides good phase space sampling of tides.
-Short term tidal variability is deduced by considering ±10 days' data together.
-The migrating diurnal (DW1) tide is found to peak over the equator at 30 km.
+Formosa Satellite-3 and Constellation Observing System for Meteorology, Ionosphere and Climate (FORMOSAT-3/COSMIC) temperature data during October 2009-December 2010 are analysed for tides in the middle atmosphere from $\sim 10$ to 50 km.
+COSMIC is a set of six micro-satellites in near-Sun-synchronous orbits with 30° orbital separations that provides good phase space sampling of tides.
+Short-term tidal variability is deduced by considering $\pm 10$ d data together.
+The migrating diurnal (DW1) tide is found to peak over the Equator at 30 km.
 It maximises and slightly shifts poleward during winters.
-Over mid and high latitudes, DW1 and the nonmigrating diurnal tides with wavenumber 0 (DS0) and wavenumber 2

-- 15 (DW2) are intermittent in nature.
-Numerical experiments in the current study show that these could be a result of aliasing as they are found to occur at times of steep rise or fall in the mean temperature, particularly during the sudden stratospheric warming (SSW) of 2010.
-Further, stationary planetary wave component of wavenumber 1 (SPW1) is found to be of very large amplitudes in the northern hemisphere reaching 18 K at 30 km over 65°N. By using data from COSMIC over shorter durations, it is shown that aliasing between stationary planetary wave and nonmigrating tides is reduced and thus results in the large - 20 amplitudes of the former.
-This study clearly indicates that nonlinear interactions are not a very important source of generation of the nonmigrating tides in the mid and high latitude winter stratosphere.
-There is also a modulation of SPW1 by a ~60 days oscillation in the high latitudes, which was not seen earlier.
+Over middle and high latitudes, DW1 and the non-migrating diurnal tides with wavenumber 0 (DS0) and wavenumber 2 (DW2) are intermittent in nature.
+Numerical experiments in the current study show that these could be a result of aliasing as they are found to occur at times of a steep rise or fall in the mean temperature, particularly during the sudden stratospheric warming (SSW) of 2010.
+Further, the stationary planetary wave component of wavenumber 1 (SPW1) is found to be of very large amplitudes in the Northern Hemisphere, reaching 18K at 30 km over 65° N. By using data from COSMIC over shorter durations, it is shown that aliasing between stationary planetary wave and non-migrating tides is reduced and thus results in the large amplitudes of the former.
+This study clearly indicates that non-linear interactions are not a very important source for the generation of non-migrating tides in the middle- and high-latitude winter stratosphere.
+There is also a modulation of SPW1 by a $\sim 60 \,\mathrm{d}$ oscillation in the high latitudes, which was not seen earlier.